atcol/epsg/README.md

 [EPSG](https://epsg.org/) reference data and common types for working with Coordinate Reference Systems.

-The Rust structures in this library are genreated from the [EPSG Dataset](https://iogp.georepository.com/terms-of-use.html).
+The Rust structures in this library are generated from the [EPSG Dataset](https://iogp.georepository.com/terms-of-use.html).

 ## Generating the Structures